 (c) Use the residual plot to explain whether fitting a linear model to the data is appropriate.
-(2 marks)

 (d) Can the above data be used to conclude that the variables n and t are causally related?
 Briefly explain your answer.
-(2 marks)
+(1 mark)